Bradpk/mind-reader/pseudocode.md

 - Go / Reset Event Handler
     Create an event listener for the go/reset button that calls the Forward/Back function upon clicking

 - Symbol Generator.
-(Picks a random symbol out of a variable that contains an array of symbols)
+    Picks a random symbol out of a variable that contains an array of symbols using math.random?